PreibischLab/RS-FISH/README.md

 - `zCorrected` -- format: `<channel>-<line>_<id>.tif`; images after 1st z-correction.
 - `zCorrected-2` -- format: `<channel>-<line>_<id>.tif`; images after 2nd z-correction.

-If you are looking for GUI step-by-step guide: https://imagej.net/Radial_Symmetry.

-- it is a 2 step project for radial symmetry;
-- in between steps we run python script;

 Files to cover: